 I have the opposite of a green thumb, so I was super excited to find that the Hamama grow kits actually are fool-proof.
 You really can be your own microgreen farmer!

-If you're ready to give growing microgreens at home a shot, remember you can use the code “SUPERGREENS” at checkout to get a special 10% off your order at Hamama.com! (affiliate link)
+If you’re ready to give growing microgreens at home a shot, remember you can click here and use discount code HAMAMA to get 20% OFF.

 Do you have any other questions I didn’t answer here?
 Leave them in the comments or find me on social media @trialandeater!
 I’d also love to see photos if you grow your own microgreens!